AdiKsOnDev/AdiKsOnDev/README.md

 <!--Intro start-->
-- ☁️ I've keen interest in **AI, Web Development, Scripting and Android Development**.
+- ☁️ I have keen interest in **AI, Web Development, Scripting and Android Development**.

 - 💬 I am a "Guru", when it comes to **Python**